Alternative Energy: the Future Is Now

 You can watch all the inauguration events on televisions in the Arcade, in the Viewing & Taping Rooms A - C, and on monitors throughout the building.
 Televisions will be tuned to various broadcast stations.

 Also for your viewing pleasure, there is an exhibit in the St. Clare Room on Presidents, First Ladies, and previous inaugurations.

 Library staff members are in the process of evaluating the Library’s Web site.
 This is an opportunity for faculty, students, staff, alumni, and the general community to voice your thoughts and opinions about how you use the site and what can be improved.

 - 6 focus groups will be held January 12–15 and will last 45–60 minutes each.

 - 10–15 individual testing sessions will be scheduled in February and will last 30–40 minutes each.

 All participants will receive a gift certificate from the University Library.

-If you would like to volunteer or have questions about this study, contact Paul Neuhaus.
+If you would like to volunteer or have questions about this study, contact Sophia Neuhaus.
 Please indicate whether you are faculty, staff, a graduate student, an undergraduate student, an alum, or a member of the general public (e.g., an Osher member or neighbor).